 That, will be my entire life.

-Ten years later, after living across four continents and some of the best cities in the world, pioneering non-profits, teaching, gallivanting in a range of media jobs working with presidents, royalties, celebrities, and always always doing what I love while living off and clinging on to my Faith, that, entering the first year of the third decade of one’s life, it hit me: I did it.
+Ten years later, after living across four continents and some of the best cities in the world, building non-profits, teaching, gallivanting in a range of media jobs working with presidents, royalties, celebrities, all while living off and clinging on to my Faith, that, entering the first year of the third decade of my life, it hit me: I did it.